-The film is the story of the Hickory family, a respected rural family with three sons of the local sheriff.
-The two older brothers do not respect the youngest (Harold) for his weakness.
+The Kid Brother is the story of the Hickory family, respected rural gentry with three sons.
+The patriarch is the local sheriff.
+Both elder brothers do not respect the youngest (Harold Lloyd) and they call him weak.
 A traveling medicine show comes to town, and Harold, who is wearing his father’s gear, is mistaken for the local sheriff.
-There is a young woman, Mary, who goes with the traveling show since her father died.
-Harold authorizes the medicine show, much to the chagrin of his father.
+A young woman, Mary, is part of the traveling show (since her father died) and Harold, posing as his father, allows the show to proceed.

-Harold gets in a fight with Hank, his arch nemesis who starts a fire and burns down the medicine show wagon.
-Harold invites Mary to stay the night at his family’s home in part so she can avoid the unwanted attention of a creepy man, Sandoni.
-The next day, Farrell and Sandoni are missing as are the funds for building the town dam, and the sheriff, Harold’s father, is blamed.
-He sends his two older and stronger sons after Farrell and Sandoni but they turn up empty handed.
-Mary is then accused of theft, as well, and Harold is knocked out into a row boat while trying to defend her and he is sent adrift until he awakens at a boat where he finds the missing men and money.
-He recovers it and returns it to the town of Hickory, freeing his father.
-In the end, he finally becomes a Hickory family member.
+Harold then gets into a fight with Hank, his arch-nemesis who starts a fire and burns down the medicine show wagon.
+Harold invites Mary to stay the night at his family’s home, in part so that she can avoid any unwanted attention from a lurking creeper named Sandoni.
+The next day, Farrell and Sandoni are found missing as are the funds for building the town dam, and the sheriff, Harold’s father, is blamed.
+He sends his two older sons after Farrell and Sandoni but they turn up empty-handed.
+Mary is then accused of the theft, as well, and Harold is knocked out where he falls into a row boat while trying to defend her.
+He is then sent adrift until he awakens and happens upon a boat where he discovers the missing men and money.
+He recovers the money and returns it to Hickory, thus freeing his father.
+In the end, he finally becomes a celebrated Hickory family member.